RLinf-VLA: A Unified and Efficient Framework for Reinforcement Learning of Vision-Language-Action Models: Preliminary

-In this paper, we finetune VLA models with reinforcement learning to solve vision-based manipulation tasks, which we formulate as a partially observable Markov decision process (POMDP).
+To guide the design of our efficient training infrastructure, we first formalize the problem of finetuning VLA models using Reinforcement Learning (RL).
+We model vision-based manipulation tasks as a partially observable Markov decision process (POMDP).
 A POMDP extends the standard MDP and is defined by the tuple $(\mathcal{S}, \mathcal{A}, P, r, \gamma, \Omega, O)$, where $\mathcal{S}$ denotes the state space, $\mathcal{A}$ the action space (discrete or continuous, potentially chunked), $P(s' \mid s, a)$ the state transition function, $r(s, a)$ the reward function, $\gamma \in [0,1]$ the discount factor, $\Omega$ the observation space, and $O(o \mid s)$ the observation function mapping a state $s$ to an observation $o$.

 At each timestep $t$, the agent samples an action $a_t \sim \pi_\theta(\cdot \mid o_t)$ based on the current observation $o_t \sim O(\cdot \mid s_t)$.
 The environment then executes $a_t$, transitions to the next state $s_{t+1}$ via $P$, and produces the next observation $o_{t+1}$.
 The goal of RL is to optimize the parameterized policy $\pi_\theta$ so as to maximize the expected cumulative discounted reward over trajectories $\tau = (s_0, a_0, \dots, s_T)$: